 For example, you may be able to find an off-peak economy award flight from Boston to Dublin, Ireland, for just 13,000 Avios points, or from Dublin to Los Angeles or Miami for just 16,250 Avios points.

-While Delta is not a transfer partner with Chase, you can redeem miles with Flying Blue to fly back and forth with Delta to various European cities like Paris or Amsterdam, and it’s fairly easy to find a flight with plenty of availability for less than 25,000 miles one way.
+While Delta is not a transfer partner with Chase, you can redeem miles with Flying Blue to fly back and forth with Delta to various European cities like Paris or Amsterdam.
+It’s fairly easy to find a flight with plenty of availability for less than 25,000 miles one way.

 Air Canada Aeroplan

-Eligible Chase cardmembers can now transfer Ultimate Rewards points to their Aeroplan account in increments of 1,000 at full 1:1 value.
-Rewards points are redeemable for every seat on every Air Canada flight, and for travel with over 40 airline partners.
+Chase cardmembers can transfer Ultimate Rewards points to Aeroplan in increments of 1,000 at a 1:1 value.
+Rewards points are redeemable for any seat on any Air Canada flight and for travel with over 40 airline partners.
 Plus, with Aeroplan Family Sharing, families can combine points together at no additional charge.

-There are flexible options to pay for all or part of a trip with points and the Aeroplan’s Points Predictor Tool helps you plan out your flights based on distance.
-For instance, with this tool, you can see that a flight from Chicago to Toronto would cost between 6,000 and 10,000 points.
+Aeroplan’s Points Predictor Tool helps you plan out your flights based on distance.
+For instance, with this tool, you can see that an economy flight from Chicago to Toronto would cost between 6,000 and 10,000 points.
+There are flexible options to pay for all or part of a trip with points, too.

 British Airways uses a distance-based chart that makes it possible to book shorter award flights for fewer points overall.
 You can also utilize this transfer partner to book flights with oneworld partners like American Airlines.

-British Airways Avios are worth around 1.5 cents each, and this program has plenty of sweet spots.
-For example a short flight of less than 650 miles can set you back as little as 6,000 points in economy.
+British Airways Avios are worth around 0.7 cents each, and this program has plenty of sweet spots.
+For example, a short flight of fewer than 650 miles may set you back as little as 6,000 points in economy.

 Emirates Skywards Miles are typically worth 1.2 cents each, but how you cash them in will ultimately determine their value.
 Fortunately, it’s easy to use your miles given the wide selection of destinations.
-For example, you could fly round-trip from Dubai to London with 45,000 miles with an economy Saver award, while a first class “Flex” award for the same flight would set you back 135,000 Skywards miles.
+For example, you may be able to fly round-trip from Dubai to London with 45,000 miles with an economy Saver award, while a first class Flex award for the same flight may set you back 135,000 Skywards Miles.

-Iberia Avios are worth approximately 1.5 cents each, and you can use them to fly with Iberia Plus or with partner airlines like American Airlines and British Airways, among others.
-You may be able to find sweet spots in the Iberia award chart include off-peak business class flights from Chicago to Madrid for 34,000 Avios, or short trips around the U.S. (flights under 6,000 miles) for just 11,000 Avios one way.
+Iberia Avios are worth approximately 0.9 cents each, and you can use them to fly with Iberia Plus or with partner airlines like American Airlines and British Airways, among others.
+You may be able to find sweet spots in the Iberia award chart, like off-peak business class flights from Chicago to Madrid for 34,000 Avios, or short trips around the U.S. (flights under 6,000 miles) for just 11,000 Avios one way.

 Also note that Iberia Plus has peak and off-peak dates, with off-peak dates offering exceptionally better value for rewards.
 For example, you’ll stretch your Avios further during most of October or November versus the rest of the year.

-JetBlue is another transfer partner that can offer exceptional value, although this airline only flies to select destinations within the U.S., the Caribbean and South America.
-There is no specific award chart, but it’s not uncommon to see award flights to destinations in the Caribbean for as little as 15,000 miles one-way.
+JetBlue is another transfer partner that can offer exceptional value, although this airline only flies to select destinations within the U.S., the Caribbean and Central and South America, plus London, England and Vancouver, British Columbia.

 Singapore Airlines KrisFlyer

-Singapore Airlines KrisFlyer miles are typically worth around 1.3 cents each, although values vary.
-Flight awards start at 15,000 KrisFlyer miles plus $24 USD in airline taxes and fees.
+Singapore Airlines KrisFlyer miles are worth around 1.6 cents each, although values vary.
+Flight awards typically start at 15,000 KrisFlyer miles (not including airline taxes and fees).

 When thinking of ways to use your miles, you may want to consider options like booking an economy award from the West Coast or Europe to Singapore for 70,000 miles one way or from Singapore to the Middle East for 55,000 miles one way.

 Southwest Rapid Rewards

-Southwest lets customers check two bags for free, and offers one of the best cancellation and rebooking policies of any airline.
-It also has a fare-based rewards program, meaning that lower prices on airfare translate to cheaper award flights.
+Southwest lets customers check two bags for free.
+It also offers one of the best cancellation and rebooking policies of any airline and a fare-based rewards program, which means that lower-priced airfare translates to cheaper award flights.

-United miles are worth around 1.3 cents each, and you can use them to fly with an array of Star Alliance partners including Lufthansa, ANA, TAP Air Portugal and Turkish Airlines.
+United miles are worth around 0.9 cents each.
+You can use them to fly with an array of Star Alliance partners including Lufthansa, ANA, TAP Air Portugal and Turkish Airlines.

-While the United MileagePlus program no longer follows a traditional award chart, you can frequently find one-way domestic flights for as little as 12,500 miles or one-way flights to Europe from the U.S. for as little as 30,000 miles.
+While the United MileagePlus program no longer follows a traditional award chart, you may be able to find one-way domestic flights for as little as 12,500 miles or one-way flights to Europe from the U.S. for as little as 30,000 miles.

-Virgin Atlantic miles are worth 1.6 cents each, and there are plenty of ways to redeem them for popular routes between the U.S. and Europe or for flights to Asia.
-For example, you may be able to redeem Virgin Atlantic miles for one-way flights in Delta business class for just 50,000 miles, or for one-way business class flights between the U.S. and Asia for just 60,000 miles, are also popular options.
+Virgin Atlantic miles are worth 2.6 cents each, and there are plenty of ways to redeem them for popular routes between the U.S. and Europe or for flights to Asia.
+For example, you may be able to redeem Virgin Atlantic miles for one-way flights in business class for just 50,000 miles, or for one-way business class flights between the U.S. and Asia for just 60,000 miles.

-Standard season award flights start at just 20,000 miles with the addition of airline taxes and fees, and peak-season award flights start at just 40,000 miles round-trip.
+Standard season award flights usually start at about 20,000 miles (not including airline taxes and fees), and peak-season award flights usually start at roughly 40,000 miles round-trip.

 IHG One Rewards points are estimated to be worth about 0.7 cents each, so they aren’t one of the better redemption options.
 Points can be used for InterContinental Hotels Group properties, which range from Holiday Inn Express hotels to Hotel Indigo, InterContinental Hotels and Resorts and even Kimpton Hotels and Resorts.
 Free nights start at just 10,000 points, and this program promises no blackout dates.

-While you can cash in IHG Rewards Club points for free nights at small-town Holiday Inns, you can also use them for all-inclusive resorts in Mexico and the Caribbean, or for luxury resorts in destinations like the Maldives and Bora Bora.
-As an example, the Holiday Inn Resort Kandooma Maldives, you may be able to find a stay starting at just 45,000 points per night.
+While you can cash in IHG Rewards Club points for free nights at small-town Holiday Inns, you can also use them for all-inclusive resorts in Mexico and the Caribbean or for luxury resorts in the Maldives and Bora Bora.
+For example, at Holiday Inn Resort Kandooma Maldives, you may be able to find a stay starting at just 45,000 points per night.